ansys/pyansys-dev-guide/doc/source/overview/dev_practices.rst

-To submit new code to a PyAnsys, first `fork <https://docs.github.com/en/get-started/quickstart/fork-a-repo>`_ the repository (for example `PyMAPDL <https://github.com/pyansys/pymapdl>`_) and then clone the forked repository to your computer.
+To submit new code to a PyAnsys, first `fork <https://docs.github.com/en/get-started/quickstart/fork-a-repo>`_ the repository (for example `PyMAPDL <https://github.com/pyansys/pymapdl>`_) and then clone the forked repository to your local environment.
 Next, create a new branch based on the `Branch Naming Conventions Section <#branch-naming-conventions>`__ in your local repository.